-KNOW ALL BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Senthil Sundaram and Mark Vignola, and each of them, as his or her true and lawful attorneys-in-fact and agents, each with the full power of substitution, for him or her and in his or her name, place or stead, in any and all capacities, to sign any and all amendments to this registration statement (including post-effective amendments), and to sign any registration statement for the same offering covered by this registration statement that is to be effective upon filing pursuant to Rule 462(b) promulgated under the Securities Act, and all post-effective amendments thereto, and to file the same, with exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorneys-in-fact and agents, and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents, or their, his or her substitute or substitutes, may lawfully do or cause to be done by virtue hereof.
+KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Senthil Sundaram as his or her true and lawful attorney-in-fact and agent, with the full power of substitution, for him in any and all capacities, to sign any and all amendments to this Annual Report on Form 10-K, and to file the same, with all exhibits thereto and other documents in connection therewith, with the Securities and Exchange Commission, granting unto said attorney-in-fact and agent full power and authority to do and perform each and every act and thing requisite and necessary to be done in and about the premises, as fully to all intents and purposes as he or she might or could do in person, hereby ratifying and confirming all that said attorney-in-fact and agent, or his substitute or substitutes, may lawfully do or cause to be done by virtue hereof.

-Pursuant to the requirements of the Securities Act of 1933, as amended, this registration statement on Form S-1 has been signed by the following persons in the capacities and on the dates indicated.
+Pursuant to the requirements of the Securities Exchange Act of 1934, as amended, this Report has been signed below by the following persons on behalf of the Registrant in the capacities and on the dates indicated.

-SIGNATURE TITLE DATE

-Senthil Sundaram Chief Executive Officer and Director (Principal Executive Officer) , 2020

-Mark Vignola, Ph.D.
-Chief Financial Officer (Principal Financial and Accounting Officer) , 2020

-Weidong Zhong, Ph.D.
-Chief Scientific Officer and Chairman of the Board of Directors , 2020

-Carl Gordon, Ph.D., C.F.A.
-Director , 2020

-Weidong Liu, Ph.D.
-Director , 2020

-Hongbo Lu, Ph.D.
-Director , 2020

-Yi Shi, Ph.D., MBA Director , 2020
+SIGNATURE TITLE DATE /s/ Senthil Sundaram Senthil Sundaram Chief Executive Officer and Director (Principal Executive Officer) March 30, 2021 /s/ Mark Vignola Mark Vignola, Ph.D.
+Chief Financial Officer (Principal Financial and Accounting Officer) March 30, 2021 /s/ Weidong Zhong Weidong Zhong, Ph.D.
+Chief Scientific Officer and Director March 30, 2021 /s/ David Fellows David Fellows Chairman of the Board of Directors March 30, 2021 /s/ Carl Gordon Carl Gordon, Ph.D., C.F.A.
+Director March 30, 2021 /s/ Jeffrey Kindler Jeffrey Kindler, Esq.
+Director March 30, 2021 /s/ Hongbo Lu Hongbo Lu, Ph.D.
+Director March 30, 2021 /s/ Jill Quigley Jill Quigley, Esq.
+Director March 30, 2021